crate/crate/docs/general/builtins/scalar-functions.rst

 ``extract(field from source)``
 ------------------------------

-``extract`` is a special expression that translates to a function which retrieves subfields such as day, hour or minute from a timestamp.
+``extract`` is a special :ref:`expression <gloss-expression>` that translates to a function which retrieves subfields such as day, hour or minute from a timestamp.

 The return type depends on the used ``field``.